 Whole life insurance distinguishes itself from term life insurance through its permanency and cash value.
 The cash value is a fund that accumulates from a portion of each of your monthly payments towards the premium.
 These funds are set aside and grow, often tax-deferred, over time as a financial cushion for the policyholder.

 Cash values are not normally paid out to beneficiaries; they can instead be used to withdraw or borrow against while the policyholder is living.
-This withdrawal or policy loan should be repaid in full to avoid deductions from the death benefit.
+This withdrawal of cash value or policy loan should be repaid in full to avoid deductions from the death benefit.

 The primary purpose of life insurance is to ensure that your beneficiaries are financially secure upon your passing.
 The death benefit is the amount paid out to your beneficiaries by the insurance policy when that occurs.